The vehicle you drive and how you use it may have a greater effect on the environment than any other choice you make as a consumer.

 Consider efficiency.
 Look for the miles per gallon rating on the label for new vehicles.
 The more miles per gallon a vehicle gets, the more efficient it is which means it generates less pollution and more savings.
 The difference between a car that gets 20 MPG and one that gets 30 MPG amounts to $832 per year (assuming 15,000 miles of driving annually and a fuel cost of $3.33).
 That's $4,162 extra in fuel costs during five years!

 The U.S, Environmental Protection Agency and Department of Energy’s Fuel Economy Guide, for 1984 to the present model year cars, will help you choose an efficient vehicle to save money at the pump and pollute less.
 The online guide provides you with a valuable resource to identify and choose the most fuel efficient vehicle to meet your needs.
-Also, the guide includes a 1-10 greenhouse gas rating for each model, providing a quick and easy way for you to identify vehicles with low greenhouse gas emissions.

 Consider alternative fuels